lonnynarvaezqa/Miko-Mini-Beta-Testing/README.md

 ### 3. Program Information (`/Documentation`)
 * **[Program Overview](/Documentation/Program_Overview.md)**: A summary of the Miko Mini robot and the company's mission.
 * **[Communication Channel](/Documentation/Communication_Channel.md)**: Confirms that **Slack** was the primary channel for all interactions, including receiving weekly activities and providing feedback. *(Reference: Video Slides 0:40 - 0:44)*

 ---

+# Initial Setup and Troubleshooting Log

+This document logs critical issues encountered during the initial Miko Mini setup and provides solutions verified by the Beta Team.

+## 1. Device Charging Procedure
+* **Issue:** Device does not charge when plugged in while powered off.
+* **Resolution:** Confirmed that Miko Mini **charges only when it is turned ON** (power button pressed before plugging in).
+This is a vital difference from standard device charging protocols.

+## 2. Spanish Language Update/Localization
+* **Issue:** Miko remained in English even after the Spanish update was pushed remotely by the Miko Team.
+* **Workaround:** The user manually triggered the language switch by saying the command: **"Hey Miko, can you speak in Spanish?"** This resolved the issue and allowed the device to begin responding in Spanish.

+*Conclusion: Successfully ensured Miko was updated and fully operational in the primary testing language (Spanish) before commencing Cycle 1 activities.*

+---